-The RACT is pleased to announce it is seeking submissions to help form a vision for mobility in the Greater Hobart area.
+The RACT is pleased to announce it is working with key stakeholders to form a vision for mobility in the Greater Hobart area.

 University of Tasmania will partner with RACT on the initiative, underpinned by a shared interest in fostering a conversation about how to deliver a future for Greater Hobart that is liveable, dynamic and sustainable.